The Clinical Team

 Mary Watson, Counsellor

 Mary trained at The Tunbridge Wells Counselling Centre and holds a Wpf Diploma in Psychodynamic Counselling.
 She works in private practice and also as a tutor supporting trainees.

 She is an accredited member of the British Association of Counsellors and Psychotherapists (BACP).
 Mary is committed to her own continued professional development.

 Mary is also a trained Spiritual Director and has led retreat programmes/weekends.

 Ron Bushyager holds a MSc in Psychodynamic Counselling and Psychotherapy.
 He is an Accredited counsellor/psychotherapist with the BACP and Registered as a Psychodynamic Counsellor with the BPC.

 Alongside his work with The ME Trust, Ron has a private practice in the City of London, supporting those who experience issues of stress, anxiety, trauma, or depression, that negatively impact their life, work and relationships.
-In addition to his clinical therapeutic training, Ron has a theology degree from Oxford University.

 Rev David Flagg, Chaplain